I Ching, Yijing or Zhou Yi

 Yi Jing, Oracle of the Moon

 When I was 24 and couldn't see anything worthwhile in the world, I met Anton Heyboer.
 He had a deep knowledge of the essence of what life means.
-He was married to Maria, but since he was an artist, it was no problem to live all together.
-Our life was dedicated to art, not to family life.
+He was married to Maria, but he was an artist and it was no problem to live all together.
+Our life was dedicated to art, not to family life or sex.

 In 1974 and 1975 two other girls joined us, and we still live together now, four women.
 Usually we all call ourselves "Heyboer", because everybody knows us with that name.
 Anton died in 2005.

-We live in a little village to the North of Amsterdam, between a region which is now a national park, with moors and lakes, and a public park with a big lake, which is a home for innumerable migrating birds.
+We live in a little village to the North of Amsterdam, between a a nature reserve with a lake and a region which is now a national park, also with a lake, which is home to countless migratory birds.
 They can rest here before flying on, because the lake is too deep to freeze in winter.
 I made many photos there: you can find them here.

-When I came into Anton's life, I found an YiJing (Wilhelm's I Ching).
-It intrigued me so much, that I have been working with it ever since.
+When I came into Anton's life, I found an YiJing (Wilhelm's I Ching, first dutch edition).
+It intrigued me so much that I have been working with it ever since.
 Slowly understanding more of it.

-I wanted to have a different name on my website, so I looked for Chinese characters of the first part of my full name Liselotte - Li Se.
+I wanted to have a different name on this personal website, so I searched for Chinese characters of the first part of my full name Liselotte - Li Se.
 I found "li, call of waterbirds like cranes" and "zi, child" (pronounced zuh, very much like 'se' in Lise).
 But zi is also a term of respect, so I was not sure if it was right to use it.
 I asked Yi and the answer was 61.2: the crane calls its young (zi)...